codinfox/espresso/index.md

 We want our system to be usable in mobile devices, therefore, the performance goal would be to have a user acceptable memory, energy, computation cost and response time to train on a reasonably sized dataset, and to run a compressed model.

-The demo we plan to do at the parallism competition is ...(Specifically, what will you show us that will demonstrate you did a good job?)

 #### HOPE TO ACHIEVE

 If we are ahead of schedule, we plan to

+#### Demo
+The demo we plan to do at the parallism competition is ...(Specifically, what will you show us that will demonstrate you did a good job?)

 ### Platform Choice